Devin Townsend: Heavy as a Really Heavy Thing through Infinity (1994–1998)

 Dating back to the Sex and Religion tour, Townsend had been writing solo material for a project called Ocean Machine.
 The album, initially entitled Biomech, was recorded in 1995 and originally queued for release later that year in December on HevyDevy Records, a label created by Townsend solely for material he releases on his own.
 Due to unknown reasons, Ocean Machine: Biomech was put off for release until late 1996, but when the time came to finally release it Townsend had become unsatisfied with the recordings, rerecorded the entire album, and finally released in Japan on July 21, 1997.

 During this period, Townsend was also asked to audition for the lead vocalist spot in Judas Priest after Rob Halford's departure.
 Though a fan of the band, he turned down the offer, explaining that: "No one would want to see Devin Townsend singing for Judas Priest.
 I mean, it's ridiculous."

 After the completion of City and Ocean Machine: Biomech, Townsend began to approach a mental breakdown.
 He explained, "I started to see human beings as little lonesome, water based, pink meat life forms pushing air through themselves and making noises that the other little pieces of meat seemed to understand."
 In December 1997, he checked himself into a mental-health hospital, where he was diagnosed with bipolar disorder.
 The diagnosis helped him understand where the two sides of his music were coming from; he felt his disorder "gave birth to the two extremes that are Strapping's City record and Ocean Machine: Biomech."
 After being discharged from the hospital, Townsend found that "everything just clicked" and he was able to write his third solo album, Infinity, which he described as "the parent project" of City and Ocean Machine: Biomech, with music influenced by Broadway.
 Townsend returned to the studio, accompanied by Hoglan, to work on the album, on which Townsend played most of the instruments.
 Infinity was released in October 1998.
 Later in his career, Townsend has cited Infinity as his favorite solo record.

 With Infinity, Townsend began to label all albums outside of Strapping Young Lad under his own name, dropping the Ocean Machine moniker, to reduce confusion.
 He wanted to show that despite the highly varied nature of his projects, they are all simply aspects of his identity.
 The album Biomech was relabeled and redistributed as Ocean Machine: Biomech, under Townsend's name, to reflect the new arrangement.
-Townsend's bandmates began to play two sets at their shows, one as Strapping Young Lad, and one as the Devin Townsend Band, playing songs from Townsend's solo albums.